Kaizen Rapid Improvement Workshop

-ACCOMPLISH PERFORMANCE IMPROVEMENT IN DAYS RATHER THAN MONTHS.
+ACCOMPLISH PERFORMANCE IMPROVEMENTS IN DAYS RATHER THAN MONTHS AND SUSTAIN GAINS.

 Some of the key objectives of the Kaizen philosophy include eliminating waste, quality assurance, just-in-time delivery, standardized work, and the efficient use of the equipment and facility layout.
 An example of the Kaizen philosophy in action is the Toyota production system.
 Suggestions for improvement are encouraged and rewarded, and the production line is stopped when a malfunction occurs.